History of Sussex Indian Punjabi Society (SIPS) BY BALDEV SONI

 We even introduced Hindi classes for children and held Bollywood dance classes.
 Hindi classes were not very successful as children were not interested to travel long distances on Sundays to attend.
 However, our Diwali meetings became very popular as children were performing Bollywood dances including Kwalies and plays.
 This sort of arrangement continued until around 1997.
 As the meetings were becoming very successful, there was general agreement that we should hire bigger premises and start charging to pay for food, drinks and rent.
 This is the period when the name Sussex Indian Punjabi Society – SIPS for short – came into being.
 This name is bit of a misnoma as we welcome all nationalities to our functions, although our aim is to promote Punjabi food and culture.

 The demand for our functions was so great mainly due to fantastic Punjabi food and dances to Hindi and Punjabi songs.
 We could not accommodate everyone wishing to come and celebrate.
 As our aim was to keep admission charges as low as possible so that as many Indian families as possible may attend We could not take the risk of hiring larger premises.
-This year 2013 we have taken a big step to hire Hove Town Hall so that more people can celebrate and take part in our culture.
+In 2013 we took a big step to hire Hove Town Hall so that more people could celebrate and take part in our culture.